Interoperability: Software

-Interoperability can have important economic consequences; for example, research has estimated the cost of inadequate interoperability in the U.S. capital facilities industry to be $15.8 billion a year.
-If competitors' products are not interoperable (due to causes such as patents, trade secrets or coordination failures), the result may well be monopoly or market failure.
-For this reason, it may be prudent for user communities or governments to take steps to encourage interoperability in various situations.
-At least 30 international bodies and countries have implemented eGovernment-based interoperability framework initiatives called e-GIF while in the United States there is the NIEM initiative.
-Standards Defining Organizations (SDOs) provide open public software specifications to facilitate interoperability; examples include the Oasis-Open organization and buildingSMART (formerly the International Alliance for Interoperability).
-As far as user communities, Neutral Third Party is creating standards for business process interoperability.
+Standards-developing organizations provide open public software specifications to facilitate interoperability; examples include the Oasis-Open organization and buildingSMART (formerly the International Alliance for Interoperability).
 Another example of a neutral party is the RFC documents from the Internet Engineering Task Force (IETF).

-The OSLC (Open Service for Lifecycle Collaboration) community is working on finding a common standard in order that software tools can share and exchange data e.g. bugs, tasks, requirements etc. The final goal is to agree on an open standard for interoperability of open source ALM tools.
+The Open Service for Lifecycle Collaboration community is working on finding a common standard in order that software tools can share and exchange data e.g. bugs, tasks, requirements etc. The final goal is to agree on an open standard for interoperability of open source application lifecycle management tools.

-Java is a great example of an interoperable programming language that allows for programs to be written once and run anywhere with a Java Virtual Machine.
-One writing a program in Java, so long as it does not use system-specific functionality, will maintain interoperability with all machines that have a Java Virtual Machine.
-There are many implementations of the Java Virtual Machine, such as Oracle, IBM, Android, etc...
-If a Java Virtual Machine is created to specification, applications will maintain compatibility because while the implementation is different, the underlying language interfaces are the same.
+Java is an example of an interoperable programming language that allows for programs to be written once and run anywhere with a Java virtual machine.
+A program in Java, so long as it does not use system-specific functionality, will maintain interoperability with all systems that have a Java virtual machine available.
+Applications will maintain compatibility because, while the implementation is different, the underlying language interfaces are the same.